 - Build Your Own Tiny House.
 On average, a tiny house requires $25,000-$35,000 in materials.
 This of course does not include upgraded amenities or added features, but it is much cheaper than constructing your own normal house.
 I am sure you have heard of tiny homes being built with $7,000 or $8,000, but the difference here would be in quality of materials, building permit fees, and manual labor.
 If you do the majority of the building yourself, you can save sometimes over $7,000 in the process; but that is a big chunk of time out of your schedule, and money is time as well.

 - Buy An Already Made Tiny Home.
 Newly constructed tiny homes can be anywhere from $35,000 to $100,00 and are generally customized.
-The higher the price, the better material quality, better household appliances, better electricity/plumbing, etc. Or the high price could mean you are buying in a popular location, like Los Angeles for example.
+The higher the price, the better material quality, better household appliances, better electricity/plumbing, etc. Or the high price could mean you are buying in a popular location, like Los Angeles for example (you’ll definitely need to find a cheap storage unit in LA).
 The benefits to buying an already made tiny home are that you save time in having to build, they are usually move-in ready, and you can trust a professional’s building skills a bit more than your own (I speak for myself here).